streamich/portable-example/README.md

 This will install a command line tool `portable.js` (or `pjs` for convenience) you will use to package your apps.

-To begin, in your project's folder you will have to create a `portable.js` manifest file that describes how bundle your files.
+To begin, in your project's folder you will have to create a `portable.js` manifest file that describes how to bundle your files.

-Let's say you have a typical project `my-app`, with a typical node.js folder structure:
+Let's say you have a project `my-app`, with a typical node.js folder structure:

-    /my-app
+    my-app/
-        /app
+        app/
-            /standard
+            standard/
                 index.js
-            /feature
+            feature/
-                index.js
+                print-time.js
-        /node_modules
+        node_modules/
             ...
         package.json
         portable.js